apache/royale-docs/features/actionscript/abstract-classes.md

 layout: docpage
 title: Abstract classes
 description: Abstract classes in ActionScript
+permalink: /features/as3/abstract-classes
 ---

 # Abstract classes in ActionScript

 -allow-abstract-classes

-[Apache Royale](https://royale.apache.org/){:target='_blank'} adds support for declaring `abstract` classes in [ActionScript](features/as3.html).
+[Apache Royale](https://royale.apache.org/){:target='_blank'} adds support for declaring `abstract` classes in [ActionScript](features/as3).
 An abstract class cannot be instantiated using the `new` keyword, meaning that it must be subclassed.
 Additionally, an abstract class may declare `abstract` methods that do not have a function body.
 Abstract methods must be implemented by the concrete subclass, similar to how the methods of an interface must also be implemented.

 ## Enable abstract classes

-Like other [new ActionScript language features](features/as3.html#new-actionscript-language-features-in-royale) that Royale adds, abstract classes are enabled by default.
+Like other [new ActionScript language features](features/as3#new-actionscript-language-features-in-royale) that Royale adds, abstract classes are enabled by default.
 To disable abstract classes in your application, use the `-allow-abstract-classes` compiler option.

 ```sh
 mxmlc -allow-abstract-classes=false MyApp.mxml